You may have heard about the Piotroski F-Score but do you believe it can improve your investment returns? If not keep reading, you will be surprised.

-When we first heard about the F-Score we were sceptical – after all it was developed in 2000 by a unknown accounting professor.
+When we first heard about the F-Score we were skeptical – after all, it was developed in 2000 by a unknown accounting professor.

 Astounding results - Price to book with the Piotroski F-Score

-Prof Joseph Piotroski, at the University of Chicago, developed the F-Score to improve the returns of an investment strategy that invests in cheap price to book value companies.
+Prof Joseph Piotroski, at the University of Chicago, developed the F-Score to improve the returns of a cheap price to book investment strategy.

 And it worked.

 If you invested in only those companies that scored best or highest (8 or 9) on his nine-point scale, or F-Score as he called it, over the 20 year period from 1976 to 1996, you would have outperformed the market by an average of 13.4% per year - and this over 20 years!

 That sounds just about too good to be true.
 But it is!

 Summary of the back test